tcheukueppoo/maat/docs/gc.md

 and depends on that gc state of other maatines, when is to

-The gc of a maatine after its sweep phase where the memory of all unreachable non-shared objects are reclaim, it needs to wait until all the other maatine have done the same before sweeping the LSO.
+The gc of a maatine after its sweep phase where the memory of all unreachable non-shared objects are reclame, it needs to wait until all the other maatine have done the same before sweeping the LSO.